Building Muscle: A Guide to Gaining Lean Muscle Mass

 2. Lift Heavy and Progressively

 To grow muscle, you must challenge it.
-This principle is called progressive overload, gradually increasing the weight, reps, or intensity over time.
+This principle is called progressive overload.
+Gradually increasing the weight, reps, or intensity over time is essential for muscle growth.

 Focus on:

-Good form: Always prioritise technique to avoid injury and activate the right muscles
+Good form: Always prioritize technique to avoid injury and activate the right muscles.

 Train each major muscle group 2 times per week for optimal growth.